 Every Man Remembered

-The Royal British Legion, working in partnership with the Commonwealth War Graves Commission and with the support of Ancestry.co.uk, would like to see each and every one of these men and women individually commemorated throughout the WW1 centenary years.
+The losses were felt in almost every town and village in the UK and throughout what was then the British Empire.
+We would like to see each and every one of these men and women individually commemorated throughout the WW1 centenary years.
 Every Man Remembered is an opportunity for you to be part of a great collective act of Remembrance.

 "I know that not everyone can be remembered as individuals, but I felt it was a shame for some people to have dozens of poppies and crosses while others had no one left to remember them."Gemma, 14